How to Stay Happy Around Negative People

-Some people are naturally negative; they complain, bicker, compare themselves to others, start drama, and simply just see the glass half empty.
-There will always be roadblocks in life and it is okay to have some “glass half empty” days and be realistic about your feelings but it is also important to try to carry a positive attitude over the long term, learn from your mistakes and express gratitude even if you are stuck around negative people.
+Some people are naturally negative; they complain, bicker, compare themselves to others, start drama, and simply see the glass half empty.
+There will always be roadblocks in life, and it is okay to have some “glass half empty” days and be realistic about your feelings, but it's also important to try to carry a positive attitude over the long term, learn from your mistakes, and express gratitude, even if you are stuck around negative people.
 For the most part, you are able to consciously choose whom you surround yourself with.
 You choose your friends and can decide which family members you want to spend time with; however, you cannot choose your co-workers, classmates, your in-laws or the general public.
 If you find yourself around negative friends or family members or being pulled down by negative followers on social media, you can actively choose to disengage from them and go your separate ways.
 Separating yourself from negative individuals is a major aspect of self-care, self-love, and self-respect.
 More than likely, you are not going to change these negative people, so it is best to just move on.
 Remember that nobody can make you unhappy without your permission.

 With that said, sometimes you have to engage with negative coworkers or share a holiday dinner with negative-minded family members.
-It is important to acknowledge that these individuals are negative in their thinking patterns, behaviors and may lack total self-awareness.
-Sometimes you may encounter negative or rude individuals in public while running errands, whether they are fellow drivers, shoppers or employees helping you with your purchase.
-Maybe these people are having a bad day or have received some bad news, or are simply negative-minded individuals.
-Below are a few tips and tricks to dealing with the “negative Nancy’s of the world.”
+It is important to acknowledge that these individuals are negative in their thinking patterns and behaviors and may lack total self-awareness.
+Sometimes you may encounter negative or rude individuals in public while running errands, whether they are fellow drivers, shoppers, or employees helping you with your purchase.
+Maybe these people are having a bad day, or have received some bad news, or are simply negative-minded individuals.
+Below are a few tips and tricks to dealing with the “negative Nancys of the world.”

-View this challenge as an opportunity for growth and self-discovery
+3. View this challenge as an opportunity for growth and self-discovery.

 Earlier this summer, I was driving home from Mammoth with a car full of my adventurous girlfriends (we were returning home from a backpacking trip on the John Muir Trail).
-A guy pulled out of a parking lot right in front of me and I had to slam on my breaks.
+A guy pulled out of a parking lot right in front of me, and I had to slam on my breaks.
 I honked my horn and became frustrated with his erratic driving.
-As I was honking my horn, he stuck his head out the window, smiled from ear to ear and gave me a giant “thumbs up”.
+As I was honking my horn, he stuck his head out the window, smiled from ear to ear, and gave me a giant “thumbs-up."
 Myself, as well as all of my friends, could not help but laugh.
-We said to each other “did he just give us a giant thumbs up”?
+We said to each other, “Did he just give us a giant thumbs-up?"
 We found it hilarious.
 This guy chose humor and diffused the situation.
-To this day, whenever someone honks at me on the road I give him or her a “thumbs up” out the window or whenever someone says a rude remark I usually respond with a joke.
+To this day, whenever someone honks at me on the road, I give him or her a “thumbs-up” out the window, and whenever someone says a rude remark, I usually respond with a joke.
 Oftentimes diffusing the situation with kindness and humor is the best way to deal with a negative situation or a negative person.
-Laugh at yourself, laugh with other people and remember a smile is a universal language for kindness.
+Laugh at yourself, laugh with other people, and remember that a smile is a universal language for kindness.